 One of the most obvious differences between individual and group therapy is that individual therapy is one on one.
 The patient will sit in a room, typically with only one therapist, and speak confidentially about personal issues.
-Anyone professionally trained in mental health can provide individual therapy such as a counselor, psychiatrist or psychologist.

 The advantage of individual therapy is mainly that it is all confidential and the patient is able to receive more focused attention.
 The therapist will get to know the patient, have a deeper understanding of all of their specific problems and be able to guide them in an individualized approach.

 No fear of judgment:

 In an individual therapy session, you can speak freely in private without the fear of being judged.
 There is no tension of anybody judging you based on the information you share.

 Individual therapy is customized to suit your medical condition.
 It will address the issues that are specific to you.
 Your therapist can use mental imagery and visualization as tools to overcome certain conditions.

 Health Insurance Portability and Accountability Act (HIPAA), restricts mental health providers from sharing your information with anyone else.
 This is a professional code of conduct.
 Individual therapy will help you to talk freely and openly about your fears and experiences.
 There are no group members that might share your personal information in an individual therapy session.

 You can schedule your therapy sessions.
 These sessions are shorter in length because you are the only participating member.